 Ice Sculpture World Championships

 Every year, Fairbanks hosts the Ice Sculpture World Championships.
+The sculptures are amazing!
 Head to the Ice Sculpture Park Ice Alaska (visit them on Facebook here) and see the amazing ice creations.
-You might get lucky and see people making their sculptures!
+It’s really interesting to watch people making their sculptures!

 Home of the Fairbanks Convention & Visitors Bureau, Tanana Chiefs Conference, and the Alaska Public Lands Information Center – these three organizations work together to educate residents and visitors about the history of Fairbanks.